HSF/hsf.github.io/_training/howto-educator-profile.md

 title: "How to update your educator profile"
 layout: plain
 ---
+This page explains how to update or create your educator profile for the [training community page](/training/community).

 ## Basics

 Your educator profile corresponds to a text file in the ``_educators`` directory ([view on github](https://github.com/HSF/hsf.github.io/tree/master/_educators)).
 The file ``000_template.md`` tells you how this file should look like (it is shown below for convenience).